 Violence is a part of our society.
 Among the many factors that contribute to this sad reality is the prevalence of violence in the media that surrounds us.

 The American Academy of Pediatrics (AAP) has studied the research that proves virtual violence in television shows, movies, video games, apps and the internet has a clear effect on the behavior of children and makes them more likely to use violence and aggression in the real world to resolve conflicts.

-Together, parents, broadcasters, and advertisers must be held responsible for the television that children see.
-The American Academy of Pediatrics strongly supports legislative efforts to improve the quality of children's programming.
+Together, parents, broadcasters, and advertisers must be responsible for the media that children consume.
+The AAP strongly supports legislative efforts to improve the quality of children's programming.

 Protect the youngest viewers.
 Do not feature violence in any media developed for very young children.
 Children under age 6 can't always tell the difference between fantasy and reality.
 Don't advertise to this age group, either, since young children can't tell paid ads apart from factual information.

 Show consequences.
 Avoid glamorizing weapons or showing violence as an acceptable way to solve problems.
 Violence and hateful language should be part of thoughtfully presented, serious drama that also show the destructive consequences, pain, and loss such words and actions can have on victims and perpetrators.

 Not funny and not sexy.
 Don't use violence as a comic punch line or in sexual situations that suggests violence is amusing, fun, or exciting.

 Do no harm.
 Video games should not use human or other living targets or award points for killing, because this teaches children to associate pleasure and success with their ability to cause pain and suffering to others.

 More family-friendly ratings.
 Take steps to ensure a more reliable and "parent-friendly" rating system that includes impartial oversight beyond the industry.
 Give an R rating for movies showing smoking or tobacco use.